 “We’re already sending as much water as we can,” Monger said.
 “We’re paying the bill for Colorado.”

 Editor’s note: Aspen Journalism is collaborating with the Steamboat Pilot & Today, the Craig Press and other Swift Communications newspapers on coverage of rivers and water.
-The Pilot published this story online on Thursday, Jan.
-31, 2019 and the Press published it online on Jan.
-30, 2019.
+This story was also published by the Steamboat Pilot, the Craig Press, and Coyote Gulch.